galbismallz/voracious-kimchi/README.md

-# Pipeline projects
+# Currently evolving

 ## -> Devgaido (Formerly Neda)

 **Sneak preview**: Personalized learning paths so you can stop feeling overwhelmed.
+"Gaido" means "guide" in Japanese.

 ## -> Avis nonprofit

-**Sneak preview**: Re-making the website for an Italian blood donor nonprofit.
+**Sneak preview**: Re-designing and building the website for an Italian blood donor nonprofit.

 ## -> Fat Giants startup